ktorio/ktor-documentation/topics/http-client_engines.md

 ### Apache {id="apache"}

-Apache is the most configurable HTTP client about right now.
-It supports HTTP/1.1 and HTTP/2.
+Apache HTTP client supports HTTP/1.1 and provides multiple configuration options.
 It is the only one that supports following redirects and allows you to configure timeouts, proxies among other things it is supported by `org.apache.httpcomponents:httpasyncclient`.

 A sample configuration would look like: